 5.18 Where the total amount wagered on the Banker’s Hand or the Player’s Hand is such that the maximum Table Differential displayed on the notice is exceeded, the Dealer may reduce the wagers on the hand pro rata so that the maximum Table Differential is not exceeded.

+5.19 Where a player makes an optional, additional wager permitted by these rules and/or makes a wager following the adoption of an alternative version of baccarat, such wagers will be paid out in accordance with the relevant rules for that optional, additional wager and/or alternative version.

 6.0 Opening of Table for Gambling

 6.1 After receiving the required number of decks of cards at the table, both the Dealer and the Game Supervisor shall sort and inspect the cards independently of each other.